In this step-by-step tutorial, we are going to take a look at how to split first and last name in excel with detailed examples.

 For example, if we have a name like “Mark Anthony Fernandez” then how will you split?

-We’ll use Substitute formula like below to add multiple spaces (for this example I’m adding 50 blank spaces after Anthony).
+We’ll use a Substitute formula like below to add multiple spaces (for this example I’m adding 50 blank spaces after Anthony).

 =SUBSTITUTE(A1,” “,REPT(” “,50),2)